 Erin has become very unwell in recent years as a result of brainstem compression due to instability in her neck, leaving her bedridden.
 She has been offered life-saving surgery in Barcelona and needs your help to get there.
 There are very few Neurosurgeons worldwide with the specialism for Erin's medical circumstances.
-We need to raise this money by 1 November 2019 as Erin’s condition is rapidly deteriorating.
 Please help in any way you can.

 Any and all donations are welcome and greatly appreciated.

 How did this happen?

 Erin has a connective tissue disorder which affects her collagen production; leading to various problems such as loose ligaments, joints, blood vessels and weak tissues.

 Those of you who know Erin are probably aware that she has undergone neurosurgery in the past for Trigeminal Neuralgia (successfully) and it is likely that the connective tissue disorder can retrospectively take credit for that too.